MeMo: Attentional Momentum for Real-Time Audio-Visual Target Speaker Extraction Under Impaired Visual Conditions: Related work

 \subsection{Visual Impairments in AV-TSE}

 AV-TSE models typically rely on visual cues to extract target speech, but their performance deteriorates significantly when high-quality visual cues are absent or unreliable \cite{TSE-review}.
 To address this challenge, Sadeghi and Alameda-Pineda \cite{sadeghi2021switching,sadeghi2020robust} propose bypassing the audio-visual variational auto-encoder (VAE) when visual cues are unreliable and instead using an audio-only VAE model.
 Wu et al. \cite{wu2022time} and Pan et al. \cite{pan2024ravss} incorporate an attention-based interaction mechanism, which dynamically utilizes adjacent available visual frames to extract target speech when visual cues are partially impaired.
 Rather than implicitly inpainting corrupted visual cues, ImagineNET \cite{ImagineNET} explicitly reconstructs them through audio-visual correspondence, employing a repeatedly interlaced structure.
 Additionally, the VS model \cite{my_lip_concealed} and the audio-visual SpeakerBeam \cite{sato2021multimodal,ochiai2019multimodal} utilize a speaker embedding to complement corrupted visual cues.
 Beyond using speaker embeddings as auxiliary information, Xu et al. \cite{xu2023multi} further incorporate spatial cues to handle scenarios where visual information is unavailable.
 Unlike models that directly integrate visual cues as inputs, Liu et al. \cite{10596551,liu2023cross} propose learning audio-visual correlations using a consistency loss, where visual cues are used only during training.

 While the studies mentioned above primarily focus on offline scenarios, we aim to tackle the challenge of missing visual cues in real-time streaming environments.
 To address this, we introduce a novel approach that mimics the attentional momentum mechanism in the human brain, leveraging various types of information, such as audio, visual and contextual cues, as reference signals to maintain focus on the target speaker.
-Our previous work, MoMuSE \cite{li2024momuse}, was an initial attempt to realize this concept, but it is a specific model which can not be generalized to any extraction models.
+Our previous work, MoMuSE \cite{li2024momuse}, was an initial attempt to realize this concept, but it is a specific model which can not be generalized to more extraction models.